Best Mattresses for Back Pain: What Spine Doctors Recommend

 Hybrid mattresses combine the support of innerspring coils with the comfort and pressure relief of memory foam or latex layers.
 For many people seeking the best mattresses for back pain, hybrids represent an ideal compromise that addresses the limitations of both traditional innerspring and all-foam designs.

-The coil base provides the responsive support and airflow that back pain sufferers often need, while the comfort layers offer the pressure relief and contouring that help maintain proper spinal alignment.
+The coil base provides responsive support and airflow that back pain sufferers often need, while the comfort layers offer pressure relief and contouring that help maintain proper spinal alignment.
 This combination is particularly effective for couples with different sleep preferences or individuals who experience varying comfort needs throughout the night.

 Hybrid mattresses often excel in durability as well, maintaining their supportive properties longer than all-foam alternatives.
-For people investing in a long-term solution for back pain relief, this can make hybrids a particularly cost-effective choice over time.
+For people investing in a long-term solution for back pain relief, this can make hybrids particularly cost-effective over time.

 How Your Sleeping Position Affects Mattress Choice